 - You may send your application in English or French.

-Apply before noon on May 25, 2021 to ensure that your application will be considered.
+Apply before 5PM EST on May 28, 2021 to ensure that your application will be considered.

 About the Workshop Leaders